-If you have been practicing Bikram Yoga regularly (minimum 3 times per week) for at least 6 months and become pregnant, it is generally fine to continue coming to class throughout your pregnancy.
+If you have been practicing Hot Yoga regularly (minimum 3 times per week) for at least 6 months and become pregnant, it is generally fine to continue coming to class throughout your pregnancy.
 (Everyone is different, you must listen to your body and consult with your physician.)
 Please let the instructors know you are pregnant as some modifications must be made.
-We sell Rajashree’s Pregnancy Yoga DVD at the studio – this may be helpful to learn the modifications.

-However, if your body is not acclimated to the Bikram Yoga class before becoming pregnant, it is not recommended that you start practicing during pregnancy.
-(You can try Rajashree’s DVD at home after your first trimester if you’d like.)
+However, if your body is not acclimated to the Hot Yoga class before becoming pregnant, it is not recommended that you start practicing during pregnancy.
+(You can try Rajashree Choudury’s pregnancy yoga at home after your first trimester if you’d like.)

 If you didn't find your question here, or on the first class page, then please contact us via email found at the bottom of the page.